Lee Bounds for Attrition

 }

-# Upper bound: trim bottom q of treatment group
+# Upper bound: trim the bottom q fraction (remove lowest outcomes)

 cutoff_low <- quantile(y1, q)